-Building and loan association benefits from strong capital levels
+Building and loan association benefits from strong capital

-We assign BSH an aa2 Capital score, one notch below the aa1 initial score.
+We assign BSH a Capital score of aa2, one notch below the aa1 initial score.
 The assigned score reflects the bank's very strong coverage of its risk-weighted assets by its regulatory Common Equity Tier 1 capital and tangible common equity (TCE), our central metrics for assessing capital strength.
-The adjustment also reflects BSH's limited ability to retain earnings amid the low interest rate environment and under its earnings transfer agreement with DZ BANK.
+The adjustment also reflects BSH's limited ability to retain earnings in the low interest rate environment and under its earnings transfer agreement with DZ BANK.

-BSH's very strong TCE ratio of 34.4% as of December 2019 (up from 32.5% as of December 2018) benefits from the low risk weights assigned to its conservatively underwritten German residential mortgage portfolio under the internal ratings-based approach that it employs.
-In absolute terms, BSH's TCE still translated into a leverage ratio of 6.5% of its tangible banking assets as of year-end 2019, unchanged from that a year earlier.
-We expect the bank's regulatory Tier 1 leverage ratio to improve in 2021 and to exceed the TCE leverage ratio, mainly as a result of the future regulatory exclusion of BSH's intra-sector exposures from the denominator.
+BSH's very strong TCE ratio of 31.9% as of December 2020, down from 34.4% as of December 2019, benefits from the low risk weights assigned to its conservatively underwritten German residential mortgage portfolio under the internal ratings-based approach that it employs.
+In absolute terms, BSH's leverage ratio (TCE/tangible banking assets) was 6.1% as of year-end 2020, slightly down from 6.5% a year earlier.
+We expect the bank's regulatory Tier 1 leverage ratio to improve in 2021 and exceed the TCE leverage ratio, mainly as a result of the future regulatory exclusion of BSH's intra-sector exposures from the denominator.

-Our TCE metric excludes a €278 million technical security reserve that BSH treats as retained earnings in its IFRS accounts but which is also excluded from regulatory capital.
-Following a change in the German special law for building and loan associations in 2015, building and loan associations have been allowed to use this reserve more flexibly to offset the net interest margin pressure, with the result that among Germany's building and loan associations, a significant portion of such reserves have been converted into Common Equity Tier 1-eligible capital components.
+Our TCE metric excludes a €226 million technical security reserve that BSH treats as retained earnings in its IFRS accounts, which is also excluded from regulatory capital.
+Following a change in the German special law for building and loan associations in 2015, building and loan associations have been allowed to use this reserve more flexibly to offset the net interest margin pressure.
+As a result, among Germany's building and loan associations, a significant portion of such reserves has been converted into Common Equity Tier 1-eligible capital components.
 This supported BSH's TCE increase in 2017, when it reduced its technical security reserve from €703 million as of year-end 2016 to build additional core capital.

-Exhibit 3 BSH's capital ratios clearly exceed regulatory requirements
+BSH's capital ratios clearly exceed regulatory requirements